1. Property taxes

 Before you can close on a home, all lenders require that you have enough homeowners insurance to cover the total cost of rebuilding.
 Given that your home is likely one of your single largest investments, it’s important to have adequate coverage and to factor it into the cost of owning a home.

-The national average for insurance on a $750,000 dwelling is about $262 per month, according to the Federal Reserve Bureau2, but prices vary by state.
+The national average for insurance is $1,083 per year, according to Value Penguin2, but prices vary by state.
 Not surprisingly, states that are more prone to hurricanes, tornadoes and flooding have some of the highest insurance rates: Texas, Alabama, Louisiana and Florida.
-That said, the top three rates are found in Hawaii, Washington, D.C. and California, according to a 2017 research paper by GOBankingRates.com.
-The lowest rates are found in West Virginia, Oklahoma and Mississippi.
+The lowest rates are found in Hawaii, Vermont and Utah.3

 It’s important to understand what your policy does (and doesn’t) cover — and make sure you get the right amount of insurance.
 A standard homeowner insurance policy will cover theft of goods, water damage from pipes bursting, damage from fires and certain weather-related incidents, such as lightning, excessive wind and hail.
 Damage from earthquakes and floods are not covered in most policies.4